 Summer Drink Ideas

-I'm delivering a list of quenchers today.
+I'm delivering an updated list of quenchers today.
 A quick summer drink round-up to keep you hydrated and full of good ingredients while enjoying the sunshine. xo -h

 Vanilla Rose Water: I've encountered vanilla water in various guises over the past year or two.
 It's fantastic.
 The first time was at Héctor Galván's La Casa Tropical studio - it was sparkling water with a small segment of beautiful Mexican vanilla dropped into it.
 And again, the other night, my friend Bonni made a version combining a vanilla segment with fresh, fragrant rose petals, and a splash of rose water.
 It was a beautiful refresher.
 I did this version of Bonni's (pictured above) and added ice-cubes frozen with a mix of summer berries to the rose petals and rose water.